 ††† Aryani, Alsabrook, and Garrett (2001) provide specific information for setting up a Scholastic Crime Stoppers program, including administrative tips and responsibilities for police agencies, school administrators, and students.
 [Full text]

-The most effective programs actively involve students in collecting and synthesizing information for police, and in determining payout amounts in the event of apprehension.63† Schools in Hartlepool, England, took the unusual step of targeting young school children (ages four to 11) in their efforts.
-After the initiative was launched in 33 primary schools, all students received pens and pencils with the “School Watch” logo, and were reminded of the initiative throughout the year through creative classroom activities.
+† Schools in Hartlepool, England, took the unusual step of targeting young school children (ages four to 11) in their efforts.
+After the initiative was launched in 33 primary schools, all students received pens and pencils with the "School Watch" logo, and were reminded of the initiative throughout the year through creative classroom activities.
 Involving students makes them feel important and also teaches good citizenship.
-As a result, the number of incidents and the associated costs decreased (Cleveland Police Department 1999).
+As a result, the number of incidents and the associated costs decreased (Cleveland Police 1999).
 [Full text]